ALPINE TOWER

 GOLF

-Erika Wicoff will work with you on the fundamentals of your game and provide a possible new perspective on your putting.
-Bring your 7 iron and your putter or use one of ours.
+Erika Wicoff will work with you on your fundamentals and possibly provide a new perspective on your golf game.
+Bring your 7 iron and sand wedge or use one of ours.
 Simple adjustments to your address position and target perception can make a huge impact in your overall game.
-Wicoff has been teaching for over 12 years after a successful playing career that includes winning three Big Ten Individual Championships, two US Women’s Amateur Medals and competing in five US Women’s Opens while playing on the LPGA tour for six years.
+Wicoff has been teaching for over 18 years after a successful playing career that includes winning three Big Ten Individual Championships, two US Women’s Amateur Medals and competing in five US Women’s Opens while playing on the LPGA tour for six years.
 An IU Athletic Hall of Fame and Indiana PGA Hall of Fame Inductee, her experience competing, and teaching will help you play better golf.

 GRILLING